 Philosophy: “Concentrate on quality rather than quantity.”

 Winemaking: The vineyards are cultivated using organic methods, as they are “tended with love and attention to maintain a balance with nature”.
-Grapes were sourced from vines 10-15 years old in sandy, loam soil with white calcareous subsoil in the Commune di Mezzane di Sotto.
+Grapes were sourced from vines 10-15 years old in sandy, silty soil with white skeletal limestone, in the Commune di Mezzane di Sotto.
 Fermented and aged in stainless steel.

 Produced and Bottled by Società Agricola Tenuta Sant’Antonio